CityOfPhiladelphia/phila-vue-comps/README.md

 # phila-vue-comps

-phila-vue-comps is a library of components that can be used in vue-js apps.
+phila-vue-comps is a library of Vue components that can be used in apps which use Vue.js.
+It includes many data-presentation components such as [Vertical Tables](https://github.com/CityOfPhiladelphia/phila-vue-comps/wiki/Vertical-Table) or [Horizontal Tables](https://github.com/CityOfPhiladelphia/phila-vue-comps/wiki/Horizontal-Table), etc.

-## To Use
+## To Include The Components In Your App
 * in a bundled app, use npm:

     `npm install phila-vue-comps`